Encephalartos: Insects

 The early larval instars of some aposematic, day-flying looper moths are specific to cycads, and genus Encephalartos is one of their food plants.
 They include the leopard magpie (most Encephalartos spp., other cycads, etc.), Millar's tiger (cultivated E. villosus), dimorphic tiger (cycads under forest canopy), spotted tigerlet (E. villosus), inflamed tigerlet (E. villosus), Staude's tigerlet (E. ngoyanus, cultivated E. villosus and Stangeria) and pallid grey (E. natalensis).
+A notable important pest of Encephalartos seeds in southern Africa are the extremely long-snouted weevil Antliarhis zamiae as well as other species of Antliarhis.
+In some cases they are responsible for destroying up to 90% of a plant's seeds.

 In cultivation various scale insects attack the leaves of the genus.
 These include cycad aulacaspis scale, zamia scale and latania scale.

 Taxonomy

 The genus was named by German botanist Johann Georg Christian Lehmann in 1834.
 All cycads except Cycas had been regarded as members of the genus Zamia until then, and some botanists continued to follow this line for many years after Lehmann had separated Encephalartos as a separate genus.
-His concept was originally much broader than the one accepted today, including also the Australian plants we now know as Macrozamia and Lepidozamia.
+His concept was originally much broader than the one accepted today, including the Australian plants Macrozamia and Lepidozamia.